MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/external-browser-window.md

 ---
 # Using an external browser window

-By default, opening DevTools opens the embedded (headless) **Edge DevTools: Browser** tab, including a device emulation toolbar, in the Visual Studio Code window.
+By default, opening DevTools opens the embedded **Edge DevTools: Browser** tab, including a device emulation toolbar, in the Visual Studio Code window.
+This tab is sometimes called a _screencast_ or a _headless browser_.

 As an alternative approach, an **external browser** approach, from within VS Code, launch the full Microsoft Edge browser window, and then go to your web application (or generate a `launch.json` file to specify the `.html` page to open).
 This approach opens a separate Microsoft Edge window that's controlled by DevTools automation: